h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_Quiz.md

 - B = $[0,1]$
 - C = $[1,0]$

-The dataset contains: 50 instances of A, 30 instances of B, and 20 instances of C.

 #### Task
+1. Derive the maximum likelihood estimator (MLE) for the probability distribution of the three categories based on the given data.
+Show your work.

-1. Calculate the entropy of the class distribution in bits using:
+2. Calculate the entropy of the MLE distribution in bits using:
    $$H(X) = -\sum_{i} P(x_i) \log_2 P(x_i)$$

-2. How many bits are required to store the entire dataset using Scheme 1?

-3. How many bits are required to store the entire dataset using Scheme 2?
+3. If we were to sample a new set of 100 examples from this MLE distribution, how many bits would be required to store the entire dataset using Scheme 1 vs. Scheme 2?

 4. Which encoding is more efficient, and by how much?
 Calculate the percentage reduction in bits:
    $$\text{Reduction} = \frac{\text{Bits}_{\text{Scheme 1}} - \text{Bits}_{\text{Scheme 2}}}{\text{Bits}_{\text{Scheme 1}}} \times 100\%$$

-5. Is the binary encoding scheme lossless?
-Explain why or why not.
+5. Explain how MLE relates to the concept of cross-entropy minimization.
+How would you express the likelihood function for this categorical distribution in terms of cross-entropy?

+6. Discuss how properties of MLE (consistency, asymptotic normality) relate to this example as we increase the sample size.

-For a detailed explanation, see [Question 29: One-Hot Encoding and Information Theory](L2_4_29_explanation.md).
+For a detailed explanation, see [Question 29: Maximum Likelihood Estimation for Categorical Data](L2_4_29_explanation.md).